cysouw/diathesis/text/c12_zuInfinitive.md

 ### [ N | – ] *sein+zu‑In­fi­ni­tiv* Impersonal {#sec:zuinfinitive-sein-impersonal}

-The *sein+zu‑In­fi­ni­tiv* construction is typically used with transitive verbs as a passive with modal meaning expressing obligation (see [@sec:zuinfinitiv-sein-passive]).
+The *sein+zu‑In­fi­ni­tiv* construction is typically used with transitive verbs as a passive with modal meaning expressing obligation or possibility (see [@sec:zuinfinitiv-sein-passive]).
 With intransitive verbs such a passive would lead to an impersonal construction, but this seems to be very rare [contrary to the claim in @holl2010: 18].
 The example given by Holl is doubtful [@next a].
 A better example is *anhalten* [@next b].
 In both examples the removed subject is not replaces by a valency-simulating pronoun *es*.

 ::: ex
 - Ab 22 Uhr ist zu schlafen.^[[@holl2010: 18]]